algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

     ```
 ## Creating a Box
 The AVM supports two opcodes `box_create` and `box_put` that can be used to create a box.
 The `box_create` opcode takes two parameters, the name and the size in bytes for the created box.
 The `box_put` opcode takes two parameters as well.
 The first parameter is the name and the second is a byte array to write.
-Because the AVM limits any element on the stack to 4kb (#TODO link to stack parameter), `box_put` can only be used for boxes with length <= 4kb.
+Because the AVM limits any element on the stack to 4kb, `box_put` can only be used for boxes with length <= 4kb.

 === "TEAL"
     ```teal